 - Collaborations and networking

-Aim: Recruit a diverse group of early-stage investigators with an outstanding potential to lead interdisciplinary research teams in women's health.
+The program aims to recruit a diverse group of early-stage investigators with an outstanding potential to lead interdisciplinary research teams in women's health.

 Scholars are expected to:

 - Prepare and submit 2 to 3 first author (or senior author) journal articles

 - Submit an NIH R-series, individual K-series or an equivalent grant application by the end of year 2

 The program seeks to provide both structured and tailored educational experiences based on career development needs that include didactic programs and a mentored research experience in an interdisciplinary environment.

 Because of the diversity of needs and experience levels of our scholars, training is individualized for each scholar.
 Experiences may include didactic class work and writing workshops, but additional training is provided in areas of executive presence, negotiation, speaking, leading meetings and laboratory management.
 Practical research experience with mentors who have established research programs in women's health is critical for generating the preliminary data and publications needed to support successful extramural grant applications and pave the way to scientific independence.
 These research experiences are critical for leaders of multicenter studies, global initiatives and practice guidelines.